Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptohadronic Scenarios

-These parameters are obtained for the minimal magnetic field of $4\dm{\mu G}$, and \emph{the fit is not unique}.
-One can consider stronger magnetic field values (i.e. $10\dm{\mu G}$) and slightly soften the proton spectrum from $\Gamma_\rm{prot} = 1.3$ to $\Gamma_\rm{prot}\approx 1.6$.
-However, at the same time, one has to harden electron spectrum up to $\Gamma_\rm{el}\approx 1.8$ to compensate the synchrotron cooling effects.
-In this case, leptonic contribution to gamma-rays shifts to lower energies, and signal registered in H.E.S.S. also becomes hadronic-dominated.
+These parameters correspond to the \emph{minimal magnetic field} compatible with the data, and \emph{the fit is not unique}.
+For instance, adopting a stronger magnetic field ($10\dm{\mu G}$) allows for a softer proton spectrum ($\Gamma_\rm{prot}\approx 1.6$) but requires hardening of the electron spectrum ($\Gamma_\rm{el}\approx 1.8$) to compensate for enhanced synchrotron cooling.
+In this case, the leptonic contribution to gamma rays shifts to lower energies, and signal registered in H.E.S.S. also becomes hadronic-dominated.
+Total energy in protons increases to $1.7\times10^{50}(n_0/n)\dm{erg},$ and electron luminosity decreases to $0.5\times10^{36}\dm{erg/s}$.

-These electrons can be supplied to the nebula continuously, during the flashes, or during the active state of the binary.
-Based on recent source activity (see Appendix~\ref{appendix:binary_lightcurve}), all these scenarios are allowed energetically.
+As shown in~\cite{Grollimund2026}, the MeerKAT radio flux measurements and the XRISM x-ray measurement require the electron power-law index to be $\Gamma_\rm{el} \sim 2.1$ to allow a synchrotron-radiation-based explanation, which is consistent with our results.
+If both radio and x-ray extended emissions correspond to the same high-energy electron population, this might impose additional constraints on the magnetic field in leptohadronic scenarios.
+Extension of the synchrotron spectrum presented in~\autoref{fig:hadronic_flash_continuous_leptonic} to the radio domain, gives a mild underprediction of the MeerKAT flux by a factor of~$\sim2$.

+In both scenarios (\ref{subsection:leptohadronic_flash},~\ref{subsection:hadronic_flash_leptonic_emission}), the gamma-ray data require \emph{intrinsically hard hadronic spectra} with $\Gamma = 1.6$ and $\Gamma = 1.3$ respectively.
+Such hard spectra may arise under extreme conditions during the injection episode, for example via magnetic reconnection acceleration~\cite{Sironi2014, Guo2014}, turbulence acceleration in highly magnetized turbulence~\cite{Rieger2004, Comisso2019}, or particle acceleration in vacuum gaps~\cite{Neronov2003, Ptitsyna2016}.
+In~(\ref{subsection:hadronic_flash_leptonic_emission}), electrons may be injected continuously, during episodic flares, or during active phases of the binary.
+Given the observed source activity (Appendix~\ref{appendix:binary_lightcurve}), both possibilities are energetically viable.

-We emphasize that in both proposed leptohadronic models (\ref{subsection:leptohadronic_flash},~\ref{subsection:hadronic_flash_leptonic_emission}) the lower-energy part of the gamma-ray spectrum ($E < 40\dm{TeV}$) consists mostly of the IC photons, the higher-energy part ($E > 100\dm{TeV}$) contains secondary photons from $\pi^0$ decay from $pp$ interactions.
+We emphasize that in the presented leptohadronic flash model~(\ref{subsection:leptohadronic_flash}) gamma-ray emission is dominated by hadronic processes in H.E.S.S., HAWC and LHAASO.
+On the contrary, in the hadronic flash and leptonic emission model~(\ref{subsection:hadronic_flash_leptonic_emission}) the lower-energy part of the gamma-ray spectrum ($E < 40\dm{TeV}$) consists mostly of the IC photons, the higher-energy part ($E > 100\dm{TeV}$) contains secondary photons from $\pi^0$ decay from $pp$ interactions.
 Thus, due to energy dependence of diffusion coefficient, average size of hadronic nebula is several times larger than the corresponding scales of the leptonic nebula.